docQodly/docs/docs/studio/pageLoaders/pageLoaderOverview.md

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="65%">
-        The outline section provides a visual representation of your webform's hierarchy, allowing you to grasp the structural arrangement.
+        The outline section provides a visual representation of your Page's hierarchy, allowing you to grasp the structural arrangement.
         By clicking on an element within the list, you can select it for further action, or utilize the drag-and-drop functionality within the outline to reposition elements.
 To manage the visibility of specific elements, simply click the eye icon <img src={require('./img/eye.png').default} style={{borderRadius: '6px',height: '4%', width: '4%'}} />, toggling their display on or off as needed.
 	</Column.Item>
 	<Column.Item width="30%">